BobGerman/Ignite24-Labs/LAB-446/instructions.md

   ```
 1. Save your changes.

-The **defaultPrompt** anonymous function provides a way to dyanmically alter the behaviour of our bot.
-This is where you can include logic to choose different prompt templates for different functions or behaviours that you want the bot to provide.
+The **defaultPrompt** anonymous function provides a way to dyanmically alter the behaviour of our agent.
+This is where you can include logic to choose different prompt templates for different functions or behaviours that you want the agent to provide.
 Suppose you want to dynamically adjust the temperature or choose a different prompt template based in a specific input.
 Here is where you would add the logic to make those changes on the fly.

 ### Step 4: Update prompt template